-The May NFIB Small Business Optimism report was released today, June 14, 2022.
-The headline of the Economic Trends report is “Small Business Owners’ Expectations for the Future at 48-year Low.”
+The May NFIB Small Business Optimism report was released today, June 13, 2022.
+The headline of the Economic Trends report is “Small Business Owners Express Great Concern for Future Business Conditions.”

-The Index of Small Business Optimism decreased by .1 points to 93.1.
+The Index of Small Business Optimism increased by .4 points to 89.4.

 Here is an excerpt that I find particularly notable (but don’t necessarily agree with):